 So McDonald’s doesn’t make their money from selling burgers.

-If you are not the CEO of McDonald's, find our how the rest of us make money investing.
+If you are not the CEO of McDonald’s, find out how the rest of us make money investing.

 The fast food giant came from humble beginnings.
 The McDonald brothers, sons of Irish immigrants, first opened up a hot dog stand in 1937 in Pasadena before venturing out to open their first restaurant.
 By 1953 they had seen some success using an assembly line method of burger preparation.
 They’d already started franchising the system, but not the atmosphere or name of their restaurant.